Oil edges up on escalating U.S.-Iran tensions, supply outages

 Price gains were constrained by pressure on financial markets, which have this week been weighed down by worries that the United States and China are digging in for a long, costly trade war.

-Reporting by Henning Gloystein; Editing by Joseph Radford and Jason Neely
+Reporting by Henning Gloystein; Editing by Jason Neely and Louise Heavens